 Take a step back in time and tour the 1740s mansion and farm once owned by John Dickinson, one of America’s Foundering Fathers and a signer of U.S. Constitution at John Dickinson Plantation.
 History comes alive as 18th Century colonial interpreters tell stories about his life, family, and the way of living.
 Demonstrations and hands-on learning is a key focus of this tour.

 Discover one of the most popular attraction in Delaware, the Air Mobility Command Museum.
 This museum is located next to Dover Air Force Base and offers free admission and parking.
 Marvel at over 30 historical retired Air Force aircraft, hear past stories from local veterans, experience a flight simulator, air traffic control tower, and much more.
 Be sure to take home a piece of aviation history with you by shopping at the Museum’s store.

-Make way to the Delaware State Police Museum and learn the insights of enforcement methods, highway safety efforts, and interactive exhibits.
-Across the way, take a peek into Delaware’s farming and agriculture history at the Delaware Agricultural Museum & Village.
+Take a peek into Delaware’s farming and agriculture history at the Delaware Agricultural Museum & Village.
 Explore over 4,000 artifacts, antique farm machinery & tools, folk art collection and more in downtown Historic Dover.

 Hear stories of the past at the Old State House located on The Green.
 The Old State House was built in 1791 and was home to both state and Kent County Governments.
 This Georgian-style structure served as Delaware’s Capital until 1933.
 See works of art by several artist including a larger than life portrait of George Washington painted by Denis A. Volozan.